-Probably the most frequently asked question many sellers ask is,
+The most frequently asked questions many sellers ask are:

 “Why should we even consider seller financing?”

 And be honest with yourself… Are you a bit nervous as a property owner as to where the market is going?
 Have you wondered about what it will take to get market value in a reasonable amount of time?

 The short answer is, “If you could sell for more than market value and sell 70% faster than normal marketing days, would you be interested?”

 Read on to see if any of the following may meet your criteria.

 Advantages to Seller

 - More potential buyers and marketability of property

 - Less “red tape” of qualifying buyer resulting in

 - A more predictable closing as, you the seller are the loan underwriter